>

 Electrode Boiler

-To enable conductivity within water requires some minerals, they are best to run on a mains water supply.
-Therefore, water treatment systems are not ideal with this type of humidifier.
+To enable conductivity within water requires some minerals, so they are best to run on a mains water supply.
+Water treatment systems are not ideal with this type of humidifier.
 Scale will naturally develop over time as the minerals are left behind when the water is boiled into steam.
 Because of this, the steam cylinder will require replacing or cleaning periodically, depending on the water quality and hours run.
 It is an initially lower capital-cost humidifier option but does come with ongoing consumable costs.

 Resistive Water Treatment

-This technology, has a higher capital cost but then very few consumable item costs going forwards.
+This technology, has a higher capital cost but very few consumable item costs going forwards.
 This unit is ideal for close control test chambers and laboratories, or on critical sites where production demands consistent output and close control.

-Adiabatic/Ultrasonic
+Adiabatic/Ultrasonic humidifers

-Alongside our isothermal humidifiers, we have a wide range of cold water systems using High Pressure Adiabatic and Ultrasonic technologies.
+Alongside our isothermal humidifiers, we have a wide range of cold water systems using high pressure adiabatic and ultrasonic technologies.
 Rather than producing steam, these technologies produce a fine spray or misting effect to reach their required humidity levels.
-This drastically reduces their electrical requirements consumption and costs, making them very attractive for many projects.
+This drastically reduces their electrical requirements, consumption and costs, making them very attractive for many projects.

 During the spray of adiabatic humidifiers, the water is raised to high pressure and distributed through hoses to nozzle outlets.
-These nozzles then then disperse the finely atomised spray.
+These nozzles then disperse the finely atomised spray.
 The nozzles are robust but mineral dusting can occur as the minerals precipitate out of the atomised water.
 In most applications this is not an issue, however in digital printing and electronic production reverse osmosis water may be required to prevent this effect which could affect production if not considered.

 All our humidifiers are Legionella safe when maintained correctly and all have control safeguards.